clemsos/writings/_quora/2018-09-20-Does-Lyon-have-a-good-airport.md

 date: '2018-09-20'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Does Lyon have a good airport? - Quora'
+title: 'Clément Renaud\''s answer to Does Lyon have a good airport?'
 ---

 Not really.
 It is good enough if you fly to Europe or Mediterranean